Te Kura 0 Moturoa Established 1923

 Please let us know if something has changed and we have not picked it up.

-We welcome new families to our school at the start of each term.
+We welcome new families to our school at the end of each term.
 You will receive your invite in the mail.

 Withdrawal of Students

-Parents of children who are leaving are asked to notify the school office a few days beforehand.
+Parents of children who are leaving are asked to notify the school office beforehand, where possible.
 When leaving, children are to take all books and stationery belonging to them.
 Please return all books and resources belonging to our school, to the class teacher.

 Moturoa School is a virtues school.
 The virtues and PB4L support our behaviour management plan.